 Great!
 Your questionnaire is all set up.
 To check everything is working properly, let’s run a preview.

-Press the Commit button in the top right, and then the Preview button.
+To Preview, press the red Preview button in the top right of the screen.
 At the end of the preview, you’ll have the opportunity to download the preview data.

-Once you’ve created any Questionnaire, the next step is to add it to an Experiment!
+Once you’ve created and committed your Questionnaire, the next step is to add it to an Experiment!
 Our How To: Experiments guide is the best place to start.

 Have a go at creating your own custom questionnaire.